 One day, they invited me to go see where they worked.
 My parents drove me to the local theatre building.
 We walked in the door of a large room and there was Buzz, his lips pursed around a collection of pins.
 He waved and smiled at us and told us to have a look around.
 In front of him was the most beautiful woman, an opera singer.
 Her skin was like porcelain.
 Her ginger, red hair was straight and it fell in feminine wisps to her lower back and caressed the side of her face.
 She turned her face towards me and smiled as she held a fold of chiffon fabric across her chest.
 I watched the men in the room as they watched her.
 Every so often, they would stop what they were doing and just observe her as if spell bound by her beauty.
 They cherished the very vision of her.
 The grace of each movement she made, trapped me in a kind of suspended dream reality.
 Buzz told me that she was playing the part of the queen in the upcoming Opera.
 She nodded her head in confirmation.
 But to me, it wasn’t a part that she was playing.
 She really was a queen.
 I was a tomboy.
 My skin was tanned and often dirty; I was flat chested (as every girl is at that age).
 I wore clothes that my mother found for me at the local second hand store.
 And there she was… some kind of divine creature sent with the promise that I could be like her one day.

 Today, when I look at the life that I lead, it is not so different from the one that I dreamed up for myself back then.
 I stand up on stage.
 I sing to audiences in my own way.
 I represent the divine feminine coming into its full potential and power, in a world that has been ruled by men for centuries.
 And my closet is full of the most sensual fabrics in the most vibrant and rich of colors.
-They are part of the public image that I portray when I fly around the world to put on my performances.
-I love clothes.
-I have loved them ever since that day in the opera house fitting room.
-In my opinion, it is one of the best parts about being a woman.
 I love the way that certain fabrics endorse a woman’s form.
 I love the way that they fall across the curves of my shoulders and breast and hips.
 I love that every day, I get to be like a moving piece of art.
-I get to use the way I dress myself to show my emotions to the world and in turn, move them into feeling.
-I feel like a flower that gets to choose its petals every day…sometimes several times a day.
+I get to use the way I dress myself to express myself to the world and in turn, move them into feeling.
+I feel like a flower that gets to choose its petals every day.